Rushmore75/pulse_remote/README.md

 Control your pulseaudio system remotely via a website.
 This (currently) allows you to change volume and mute selected audio sink.

 ## Setup
 Just run the server built in Rust.
 It will provide a link to the ip & port of the server.
+(Wouldn't use in a public environment for security reasons)

 ## Develop
 Server is written in Rust using Rocket.rs.
 Very simple code.